- Here’s our quick pro tip for picking thickness planers

 Ridgid R4330 thickness planer, 13 inch

-- Has self-aligning and reversible blades.
+- Operates with self-aligning and reversible blades.

 - Creates some snipe.